-It's a time of economic crunch and we're all poor and jobless, so the high street has to resort to witchcraft and trickery to fool us into giving them our money.
-High BPM music to make you eat faster in McDonald's, branded scents to make you feel that kick of synthesised nostalgia every time you hit up a Starbucks, low lights, dark lights: there are dozens of environmental cues shops use to make you shop faster, spend more and come back to do it all over again.
+It's a time of economic crunch, and we're all poor and jobless, so stores have to resort to witchcraft and trickery to fool us into giving them our money.
+High BPM music to make you eat faster in McDonald's, branded scents to make you feel that kick of synthesized nostalgia every time you hit up a Starbucks, low lights, dark lights: There are dozens of environmental cues shops use to make you shop faster, spend more, and come back to do it all over again.

-"Sensory marketing is one of the things that has been used a lot in the past few years," Dr Mario Campana, lecturer in Marketing and Consumer Behaviour at Goldsmiths, told us.
+"Sensory marketing is one of the things that has been used a lot in the past few years," Dr. Mario Campana, lecturer in marketing and consumer behavior at Goldsmiths, told VICE.
 "The visual and the music has an impact on the way we shop.
 Research shows if you have upbeat music in a shop, there's a greater chance the consumer will buy more.
 You tend to move faster.
-With visual merchandising, research shows if you have cleaner lines and shelves and not too much visual complexity to the environment – not loads of piles in the corner and it's more neat – there is more tendency for the consumer to buy."
-You don't even know it, but Peacocks are inside your head and they are fucking it up.
+With visual merchandising, research shows if you have cleaner lines and shelves and not too much visual complexity to the environment—not loads of piles in the corner and it's more neat—there is more tendency for the consumer to buy."
+You don't even know it, but peacocks are inside your head, and they are fucking it up.

-But the high street is getting a bit full-on.
+But it's getting a bit much.
 Following this frankly incredible piece of investigative reporting by the Daily Mail, there's now a petition to get shops and restaurants to cool it with the background music, with the group "Pipedown" teaming up with charity Action on Hearing Loss to collectively ask everyone to turn that ruddy R&B music down, sir, I'm trying to eat here!

-Muzak aside, there's something to this whole "shops using mysterious ancient incantations to make us buy £30 T-shirts", so we spoke Dr Gorkan Ahmetoglu, a lecturer in business psychology at UCL, to find out how it all works.
+Muzak aside, there's something to this whole "shops using mysterious ancient incantations to make us buy $30 T-shirts," so we spoke to Dr. Gorkan Ahmetoglu, a lecturer in business psychology at University College London, to find out how it all works.

-VICE: People are cross about shops playing music too loudly.
+VICE: People are mad about shops playing music too loudly.
 Do they do that to stress us out and make us buy stuff quickly?

 How about smells?
 I've been to a lot of places where a shop will have a specific smell.
 Is that something they're trying to cultivate?